alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### A tiny `Result` implementation

 > **Aside:** I'd encourage you to open your IDE and write a `Result` implementation without the use of AI.
 Think about its public API, then work backwards.
+Or you can peek at the code below, then write one the next day.

 Teaching implementation (don’t ship it; use *LanguageExt* or *CSharpFunctionalExtensions*).
 It’s intentionally minimalist and **intentionally unsafe around `default`/null**: it stores a `default` in the unused slot (don’t read it), and it doesn’t prevent `Ok(null)` / `Fail(null)`.

 Real implementations either forbid nulls or make invalid access impossible/throwing, and validate arguments/returns in combinators.
-I include a tiny `MapError` because it’s what lets you translate error types between layers.

-#### Where is the “Unit” / “Return” / “Pure” method?
+> Aside: Where is the “Unit” / “Return” / “Pure” method?
-For the monad `Result<_, TError>`, `Ok(...)` is **Unit/Return/Pure**. `Fail(...)` just constructs the error case.
+> For the monad `Result<_, TError>`, `Ok(...)` is **Unit/Return/Pure**. `Fail(...)` just constructs the error case.

-Here's the code for Result:
+Here's the implementation for Result:

 ```csharp
 public sealed class Result<TSuccess, TError>